askowno/EPL_riv/README.md

 #### **Summary**

-This repository contains a workflow that results in the NBA 2025 Ecosystem Protection Level indicators for River Ecosystems of South Africa.
+This repository contains a workflow that results in the NBA 2025 Ecosystem Protection Level indicators for River Ecosystems of South Africa following the methods of van [Deventer et al., 2019.](http://hdl.handle.net/20.500.12143/5847)

 The Quarto document [Riv.EPL.qmd](Riv.EPL.qmd) describes the import of Protected Areas time series data - prepared in ARCPRO by SANBI - based on the South African Protected Areas Database (SAPAD) 2024Q4 (Department of Forestry Fisheries and Environment) and the import of the South African rivers database (v20250610) prepared by SANBI.
 The data were combined using the sf package in R and summarised using the tidyverse in R.